d-tork/podcast-quotes/README.md

 #### The Jordan B. Peterson Podcast 27 - The Call to Abraham
 `[43:55]` "You have to admit, even if you think about it as a modern person, that the act of sacrificing something [like a baby goat] might have some dramatic compulsion to it.
 Y'know, to go out into a flock and to take something that's newborn and to cut its throat and to bleed it and to burn it...might be a way of indicating to yourself that you're actually _serious_ about something.
 And it isn't so obvious that we have rituals of seriousness like that now.

-And so it's no so obvious that we're actually serious about anything.
+And so it's not so obvious that we're actually serious about anything.
 And so maybe that's not such a good thing.
 And so maybe we shouldn't be thinking that these people were so archaic and primitive and superstitious.
 It's possible that they knew something that we don't.
 And certainly in the Abrahamic stories one of the things that maintains Abraham's covenant with God is his continual willingness to sacrifice, and so that sacrificial issue is _so_ important because **you are not committed to something unless you're willing to sacrifice for it.
 Commitment and sacrifice are the _same thing_.**

 And I think it borders on miraculous that those concepts are embedded into this narrative at the level of dramatic action, y'know, instead of abstract explanation—people are acting this out.
 And the fundamental conception is so profound that it's really quite...awe-inspiring, it's breathtaking, really, when you understand what message is trying to be conveyed.
 You have to make sacrifices and what do you have to sacrifice? **You have to sacrifice that which is most valuable to you currently that's stopping you.** And God only knows what that is; it's certainly the _worst of you_, it's certainly that.
 And God only knows to what degree you're in love with the worst of you."

 `[1:51:18]` "Y'know when Christ comes back in the Book of Revelation to judge people—because he comes back as a judge—and virtually everyone gets cast out with the chaff and not saved with the wheat...he says something very interesting, he appears in the vision with a sword coming out of his mouth, it's a horrifying vision.
 And he divides humanity into the damned and the saved.
 He says something very interesting.
-He says: 'To those who are neither hot nor cold I will spew you out of my mouth'.
+He says: 'To those who are neither hot nor cold I will spew you out of my mouth.'
 And it's a disgust metaphor, right, and what it says is **the worst punishment isn't waiting for those who committed to something and did wrong.
 The worst punishment is reserved for those who committed to nothing and stayed on the fence.**

 And that's really something, too.
 That's really something to think about.
 And it's also something I believe to be true because I see that stasis is utterly destructive.
 Because there's no progress, all there is is movement backwards.
 There's aging, and suffering, and no progress.
 And so to not commit to anything is the worst of all transgressions.
 To commit means to put your body and soul into something, to offer your life as a sacrifice means that you're willing to make a bargain with fate.
 And the bargain is: 'I'm going to act as if, if I give it my all, then the best possible thing will happen because of that.'